rasmi/public-tech/writing/Digital Public Infrastructure and Administrative Burden.md

 * Universal benefits linkage: Any one condition triggers eligibility for all other programs if desired (or, no means-testing, e.g. universal school food programs, universal healthcare).
 * Application and approval completed via zero-knowledge proof(?).
 * Enrollment and renewal happen as desired by resident, burden is on government to disprove need (possibly retroactively, with no consequences for resident).

+---
+# Appendix

+## Audit of NYC benefits and services
+This report focuses on service delivery in New York City, though the lessons can be applied broadly to government-administered programs.
+New York City administers or facilitates access to a mix of federal, state, and locally-funded or managed programs.
+These differences in administering agencies and jurisdictions across programs provide a valuable case study in the real-world complexities of managing information, processes, and service delivery across disjoint technical, legal, and operational domains.

+New York City also provides an interesting case study because it has made significant technical investments in expanding access to public assistance programs.
+TODO: Add details on past and ongoing NYC efforts.

+* A birds-eye view of e.g. HRA, housing, other core benefits and services systems.
+What is the life cycle of resident's data across programs?
+What are the processes and technologies involved at each step?
+	* See: Local Law 60 Report, Local Law 75 Report
+		* Should have been updated yearly since, but no clear updates online.

+### Assessment of existing services
+In order to identify areas for opportunity across the delivery of these services, we map their current state in detail.

+#### Key service details
+For each service, understand:
+* Administering jurisdiction. (federal, state, county, city)
+* Administering agency.
+(NY Office of Temporary and Disability Assistance, NYC Department of Social Services, etc.)
+* Key resident-facing entrypoints.
+(AccessNYC, NY MyBenefits, in-person offices, community-based organizations, etc.)
+* High-level journey/process.

+#### Additional service details
+* Underlying data systems
+	* In-house vs. 3rd party
+		* If 3P, what software?
+		* If in-house, who develops/maintains?
+	* API, data export, interoperability, etc. functionality of data systems.
+	* Existing or planned integrations with other data systems.
+* Program information requirements
+	* What is required for eligibility determination?
+	* What is required to apply?
+	* Attempt at a detailed schema/definitions.
+	* Proposed simplified schema/definitions.
+* Legal framework(s) for privacy/data sharing, data governance.
+	* Existing and proposed data sharing agreements.

+#### Information taxonomy
+A detailed information taxonomy can be developed from the above questions and encoded programmatically.
+In theory, a complete taxonomy would include:
+* Which information is required for eligibility determination.
+* Which information is required for a complete application.
+* The semantic meanings or precise definitons of each piece of information, which would allow that information to be mapped to or from other fields.
+* The original sources of each piece of information, whether from commonly availabe documents or from an applicant's inherent knowledge.
+* Any secondary sources of information, such as other data systems where this information may be stored.
+* The shareability of the information across programs based on the legal and technical constraints of its primary or secondary sources.

+Layers:
+* Semantic -- literal meanings/definitions of pieces of information.
+Can be mapped on a program-by-program level and across programs.
+Relationships between pieces of information can be mapped (e.g. birthdate -> age)
+* Dataset -- literal data sources/tables/fields and their associated metadata.
+Relationships between data sources/tables can be mapped directly to represent complete schemas and possible combinations of information that can transform/map to semantic definitions.
+* Legal/organizational -- Metadata about which datasets/fields exist under which programs/jurisdictions/data-sharing agreements, which can be used to assess the feasibility of sharing data across programs/applications.
+Stick to dataset-level permissions for now rather than field-level.

+Questions we can answer with this model:
+* Which data systems need to be integrated to enable <proactive outreach,pre-approval,benefits linkage> for each program?
+* Where are two-way integrations possible?
+Where are one-way integrations necessary?
+* What information can be transformed/mapped across programs at which stages of the application process?
+* Which data integrations are a technical challenge, which are organizational/legal?
+What are the opportunities and limitations of technical interventions?
+* To what extent can proactive outreach/pre-approval/benefits linkage be automated for each program?
+What informational or administrative requirements will still require manual effort on behalf of applicants or program staff?
+* Which documents or other sources of information are the minimum necessary for eligibility/application for each program?
+* What additional technologies might be useful for different programs (e.g. information extraction from documents)
+* To what extent can rules-as-code be useful for eligibility determination / application approval for each program?
+* With additional baseline data, what outcomes can we expect in implementing certain integrations/interventions for each program?
+* What metrics can be computed given these integrations?

+### Assessment of burdens
+This analysis of NYC services adds to an existing body of work that assesses administrative burdens through journey and systems mapping.
+Based on an archetypal journey through the process, we can identify key burdens and their underlying causes.